-We continue with the wall on our right.
+Keep following the wall round to the right, leaving the roadway, passing a small green on the left and another college entrance on the right.
 The path squeezes between the wall on the right and buildings / junk yard on the left, soon re-emerging into countryside.